mohammedtarekk/eCommerce-android-application/README.md

 - Add several products to the shopping cart
 - Add/remove/edit quantities of products in the cart
 - Show order total before submission
-- Determine location of delivery by GPS(Google Maps)